thomaslinux/project-list/README.md

 - [ ] Things counter, to count things

+## SuperMarkets price comparator - search a product on multiple stores to see which one is the cheapest

+### V1
+ - [ ] Iframes to the drive version of the site, searching the same term on the sites

 ## Easy projects

 - [x] Game : [Guess the random number](https://github.com/thomaslinux/GuessTheRandomNumberJavascript) (works on most browser (sorry IE11))